jump to navigation

 add a comment

-Please join me today (Tuesday, June 7th) at 12:00 PM or 7:15 PM for a yoga practice on Zoom.
-You can use the link from the “Class Schedules” calendar if you run into any problems checking into the class.
-You can request an audio recording of this practice via a comment below or (for a slightly faster reply) you can email me at myra (at) ajoyfulpractice.com.
+Please join me today (Wednesday, June 29th) at 4:30 PM or 7:15 PM for a yoga practice on Zoom.
+Use the link from the “Class Schedules” calendar if you run into any problems checking into the class.
+You will need to register for the 7:15 PM class if you have not already done so.
+Give yourself extra time to log in if you have not upgraded to Zoom 5.0.
+You can request an audio recording of this practice via a comment below or by emailing myra (at) ajoyfulpractice.com.

-Tuesday’s playlist is available on YouTube and Spotify.
-[Look for “06072020 Birthday of Poets”]
+Wednesday’s playlist is available on YouTube and Spotify.
+[Look for “08072021 The Turtle’s Secret to Moving Meditation”]

 In the spirit of generosity (“dana”), the Zoom classes, recordings, and blog posts are freely given and freely received.
 If you are able to support these teachings, please do so as your heart moves you.
 (NOTE: You can donate even if you are “attending” a practice that is not designated as a “Common Ground Meditation Center” practice, or you can purchase class(es).
 Donations are tax deductible; class purchases are not necessarily deductible.)